Dylan Smith is the Editor and Publisher of TucsonSentinel.com, a nonprofit local independent online news organization.

 Prior to founding the Sentinel, he was the Online Editor for the Tucson Citizen, until the newspaper was shut down.

-He also serves as the Chairman of the Board of Directors of the Local Independent Online News Publishers (LION Publishers), organizing a group of publishers of more than 110 local news websites across the country.
-He is a member of Investigative Reporters and Editors and the Ochberg Society for Trauma Journalism, and serves on the board of the Arizona Press Club.
+He also serves as the founding Chairman of the Board of Directors of the Local Independent Online News Publishers (LION Publishers), organizing a group of publishers of more than 120 local news websites across the country.
+He is a member of Investigative Reporters and Editors and the Ochberg Society for Trauma Journalism, and sits on the board of the Arizona Press Club.

 An experienced designer and programmer, he serves as an Invited Expert on the World Wide Web Consortium’s HTML Working Group, helping to write the latest specification for the language that runs the Internet.